rsanchezgarc/micrograph_cleaner_em/README.md

 3) A downsampling factor (can be less than 1 if actually upsampling was performed) in case the coordinates where picked from micrographs at different scale.
-E.g. -s 1.5 #will downsample coordiantes by a factor 1.5 and then it will apply the predicted mask that is as big as the imput micrographs
+E.g. -s 1.5 will downsample coordinates by a factor 1.5 and then it will apply the predicted mask that is as big as the imput micrographs

 4) Any combination of previous options.

-Trained carbon cleaner model is available at http://campins.cnb.csic.es/carbon_cleaner/ and can be automatically download executing
+Trained MicrographCleaner model is available at http://campins.cnb.csic.es/micrograph_cleaner/ and can be automatically download executing
 `cleanMics --download`

-#TO CONTINUE

-Beware that if you installed carbon_cleaner using pip/source, then CUDA and cudnn libraries should be available prior execution, so if CUDA is not found, export its path prior execution
+Beware that if you installed micrograph_cleaner using pip/source, then CUDA and cudnn libraries should be available prior execution, so if CUDA is not found, export its path prior execution
 ```
 export LD_LIBRARY_PATH=/path/to/cuda/cuda-9.0/lib64:$LD_LIBRARY_PATH
 ```
-and then execute `cleanMics`
+and then execute `cleanMics` program

 #### Examples